SeatizenDOI/the-point-is-the-mask/README.md

 Launch `python inference.py -h`

+Launch `python inference.py -efol -c -is_seatizen_session`

-# Optionnal information - use to generate tiles and serve with tms-server.
+# Optional information - use to generate tiles and serve with tms-server.

 ## Create your segmentation dataset.